calblueprint/dsep-bootcamp/day3.md

 This is very, very useful for finding errors.

 I've mentioned the Interact server before.
-That's isn't running in a container, but we can find out where its logging by looking for its process:
+That's isn't running in a container, but we can find out where it's logging by looking for its process:

     root@hub-dev:~# ps aux | grep interact
     root     31166  0.0  0.0  10320   160 ?
 S    Sep11   0:00 daemon -n interact -o /var/log/interact.log --chdir=/srv -- python3 /srv/interact/run.py --production